 Ways to prevent data leakage include:

-• Mobile Device Management: In case of loss or theft, an MDM program can enable IT to remotely "wipe" a device to ensure sensitive information is not exposed.
+• Mobile Device Management (MDM): In case of loss or theft, MDM enables IT to remotely wipe a device to ensure sensitive information is not exposed.

-• Smarter Data Provisioning: The smartest way to limit exposure is to provide minimum necessary access.
-Role-based provisioning is optimal for security.
+• Smarter data provisioning: The most effective way to limit exposure is to grant minimum necessary access.
+Role-based provisioning is the security standard.

-• File Integrity Monitoring: Agent-based file integrity monitoring software that operates at the kernel level can notify IT the moment malware gains access to a device, allowing you to take action before it impacts your network.
+• File Integrity Monitoring (FIM): Agent-based FIM software operating at the kernel level can notify IT the moment malware gains access to a device, allowing you to take action before it impacts your network.

 2. Malicious Apps

-Not all personal apps are what they appear to be, or have any business being on your end users' mobile devices.
+Not all personal apps are what they appear to be.

 3. Device Management Challenges

 With any mobile device, employee or company-owned, there are risks associated with a loss of control.
-When an endpoint walks out of your company's building, it can be difficult to control whether it's used on questionable free wireless connections or whether it will be misplaced and stolen.
+When an endpoint leaves your building, it can be difficult to control whether it connects to a compromised public network or gets misplaced.

 Related Read: 5 Ways to Reduce Information Security Risk in a Mobile Workplace

-• Mobile device management: MDM allows employees to remotely control the content and security of an employee's device.
-When coupled with file integrity monitoring, IT pros can establish an optimal level of control.
+• Mobile device management: MDM allows IT to monitor and, if necessary, control the security posture of an enrolled device.
+Paired with file integrity monitoring, it provides an optimal level of visibility.

-• Multi-Factor Authentication: MFA requires employees to verify their identities through a password and a second measure such as a mobile application.
+• Multi-Factor Authentication (MFA): MFA requires employees to verify their identities through a password and a second measure, such as a mobile application.
 This measure helps ensure that only verified parties access your organizational data.

 4. Device Infection